 High cholesterol levels do tend to run in families.
 Doctors recommend that everyone have their cholesterol levels checked regularly after the age of 20, especially those with a family history of the condition.
 If your child has a family history of high cholesterol or premature coronary artery disease, they should probably have a blood test for cholesterol also.

-- Q Can a thyroid problem affect cholesterol levels?
+- Q What affects my cholesterol levels?

 - Q How do other illnesses affect high cholesterol?